f5devcentral/f5-big-iq-lab/docs/class5/module1/lab7.rst

 .. note:: Estimated time to complete: **20 minutes**

+.. warning:: If you run a series of labs, this one should be the last one to run.

 A key feature of BIG-IQ is the ability to manage software images for multiple remote devices from one location.
 You can deploy software without having to log in to each individual BIG-IP device.